 Garmin did away with their Oregon 600 series, it's all 700's now.
 The 700 series offers an aggressive amount of track and waypoint storage.
 While you can get an Oregon 750 with or without preloaded topo maps (that's what the t stands for), the Oregon 700 doesn' t offer a t version.
 This doesn't really bother us because we'd rather get a smaller scale map than the 1:100k topo that comes preloaded.
 The 750 also comes with an 8-megapixel camera.

 Ease of Use

-The top button is both the power and menu button.
-You can rearrange the menu however you'd like to make sure the functions you use are at your fingertips.
-The lower button is a shortcut to take a waypoint.
-Shifting the unit sideways gives you a reasonably sized keyboard to rename the spot.
+The Oregon 700 also has some connectivity to your smartphone, like active weather (which does use cellphone data), VIRB remotes for Garmin cameras, and live tracking.
 New users were confused about how to find a menu or how to start a track for a minute.
 They did consult a number of useful YouTube videos.
 Once you get the basics down by playing around in a parking lot, it becomes fairly intuitive.
 Finding all the details from there on out is easier.
 That said, there are a lot of random functions that it takes time and an internet connection to sort through.

 The Oregon 700 really maximizes pixel real-estate, fitting a 1.5 x 2.5-inch 240 x 400-pixel display on one of the most compact units in the test.
 Garmin claims the screen is sunlight-readable, and we didn't have any problems reading it in any lighting.
 It self-orients between portrait and landscape mode and is, overall, one of the best displays we've tested.
 You can also reduce screen brightness to save battery.